No Guts No Glory (Phyno album)

 No Guts No Glory (abbreviated as NGNG) is the debut studio album by Nigerian rapper Phyno.
 It was released by Sputnet Records and Penthauze Music on March 20, 2014.
 The album features guest appearances from P-Square, Omawumi, Olamide, Stormrex, Efa, Flavour N'abania, Runtown, Ice Prince, M.I, Mr Raw, Timaya and Illbliss.
 Phyno enlisted Major Bangz, WizzyPro, Chopstix and JStunt to assist with production.
-Initially scheduled for release in November 2013, the album was strategically postponed in order to capitalize on the downtime of the Nigerian Music Industry during the first quarter of the year.
-No Guts No Glory was supported by four singles: "Ghost Mode", "Man of the Year", "Parcel" and "O Set".
-It was primarily recorded in Igbo and Nigerian Pidgin.
-Critical reception to the album was generally positive, with many critics commending its indigenous sound and lyrical depth.
+Primarily recorded in Igbo and Nigerian Pidgin, No Guts No Glory was supported by the singles "Ghost Mode", "Man of the Year", "Parcel" and "O Set".
+The album received generally positive reviews from music critics, who commended its indigenous sound and lyrical depth.

-Background and composition
+Background and promotion

-On March 15, 2014, Phyno released the album's cover art and track listing.
-He promoted the album by rolling out several tee shirts with the NGNG logo.
-Phyno narrated his life story in a hilarious manner on the album's intro.
-"Alobam" is an ode to his friends who have contributed to his success; the song's instrumental is a cross between Drake's "Worst Behavior" and Olamide's "Sitting on the throne".
-"Good Die Young" samples Marvin Gaye's version of "Abraham, Martin and John" and is a tribute to the friends Phyno lost to diseases, accident and armed robbery.
-"Nme Nme" is a groovy highlife throwback song about life's enjoyment, while "Chukwu Na Enye" is a highlife song with a gospel feel.
-Nigeria's rich language diversity is displayed in "Aju (She Know It)".